ElPiloto/prompts.nvim/README.md

 # prompts.nvim
-no, not that kind of prompt. prompts for your vimwiki.
+no, not that kind of prompt. prompts for your vimwiki!

+_This plugin will populate any empty files matching `*/diary/*` with a prompt._

 ### Warning: WIP.
 Even when completed, mainly intended for personal use.